inet256/go-utp/README.md

 First you will need a `net.PacketConn`.
 This can be anything implementing the interface.
 There are no abstraction-breaking checks for a particular implementation.
-Then use `utp.New` to get started.
+Then use `utp.NewSocket` to get started.

 ```go
 func createSocket() *utp.Socket {